hyperledger/identus-docs/documentation/docs/quick-start.md

 In the demo application:
 1. Click the floating button at the bottom right corner of the Contacts tab.
-2. On the dialog, paste the invitation URL we generated into the `PrismAgent` connection section and click Validate.
+2. On the dialog, paste the invitation URL we generated into the `PrismAgent` connection section and click "Validate".
 ​
 The application will react once the connection gets established correctly and show a message under messages.